‘WELL GROWN’ IS AN EMERGING ORGANIC FARM IN SWELLENDAM

 The goal of these five precepts is vigorous, healthy crops and livestock endowed with their inherent powers of vitality and resistance.

-As team ‘The Well’ we recognize successful organic farming is a result of a guiding principle namely:
+As team ‘Well Grown’ we recognize successful organic farming is a result of a guiding principle namely:

 “The vital role of a biologically active fertile soil as the basis for producing the highest quality food.”